 While you might assume death will wipe your slate clean, that doesn’t always happen.
 In some cases, a surviving co-signer could be responsible for repaying your debts if you died.

 Getting married is a huge life and financial commitment.
-It’s simultaneously exciting and terrifying if you’re a planner like me.

 Once you’re married, it’s important to consider how your death would impact your spouse.
 Would he or she be able to cover your portion of the daily expenses?
 Did you get a loan together to pay for your wedding that needs to be paid off?
 Could they cover both car payments?

-If you’re not sure how much coverage you need, don’t worry.
+If you’re not sure how much life insurance coverage you need, don’t worry.
 That’s the simple part.
 An online life insurance calculator can take into consideration both of your incomes and joint debts to recommend the right amount for you.

-You Have a Child
+You have a child

 While many people are waiting longer to have children, it’s not uncommon to have a child (or a couple!) in your 20s.
 And once you become a parent, you really should think about buying life insurance.
 As a mom or dad, you have so many new responsibilities to think about … and pay for.

 When you can’t be there to care for your kids financially, life insurance can.